CHIROOTH/ExpandNet/README.md

 ## Translation Output

 The output of the translation step is a tsv file with columns named: 'sentence_id', 'text', 'translation', 'lemma', 'translation_token', 'translation_lemma' and, optionally, 'translation_pos'.
 These columns should be tab-separated.
-The sentence id should be a unique identifier, the field 'text' should contain the raw source-side text, 'translation' should contain the raw translation, 'lemma' should contain a string of space-separated source-language lemmatization, translation_token should contain space-separated target language tokens (with underscores used to replace tokens which contain spaces for any reason) and translation_lemma contains a space-separated string of target-side lemmas in much the same way, while translation_pos contains a space-separated string of target-side POS tags in either the 17-tag Universal POS framework, or simply 'n', 'a', 'j', 'r', 'x'.
+The sentence id should be a unique identifier.
+The column 'text' should contain the raw source-side text.
+The column 'translation' should contain the raw translation.
+The column 'lemma' should contain a string of space-separated source-language lemmatization.
+The column translation_token should contain space-separated target language tokens (a character, for example underscores, can be used to replace tokens which contain spaces for any reason.
+This character will be accepted as a command line argument in later steps).
+Then translation_lemma should contain a space-separated string of target-side lemmas in much the same way.
+Finally translation_pos contains a space-separated string of target-side POS tags in either the 17-tag Universal POS framework, or simply 'n', 'a', 'j', 'r', 'x'.
 If Step 1 is unsupported for your language pair, you may create a file of this format on your own, and continue to Step 2.
-Note that lemmatization is recommended, but not strictly necessary.
-The lemmatized columns may contain the same text as the tokenized columns if needed.

 Here is an example:

 ```tsv
 sentence_id	text	translation	lemma	translation_token	translation_lemma	translation_pos